4d/docs/website/translated_docs/es/API/fileClass.md

 Pass the name of the alias or shortcut to create in the *aliasName* parameter.

 By default on macOS, the function creates a standard alias.
 You can also create a symbolic link by using the *aliasType* parameter.
-The following constants are available:
+Las siguientes constantes están disponibles:

 | Constante          | Valor | Comentario                         |
 | ------------------ | ----- | ---------------------------------- |